Greenheart/reconnect.earth/src/data/reconnect.md

 ### How you can practice this

--   read things!
+-   Read things!
+Explore the resources library (link) to learn more – about anything from how interconnected we are/ the world is to what wellbeing means.
--   take active notes - learn more and synthesise learnings, in a structured way
+-   Take active notes while you are learning new things - then you learn more and synthesise your learnings in a structured way.
--   take time and choose a topic/ questions to reflect on
+-   Set away time for yourself and choose a topic/ questions (link) to reflect on.
+For example, reflect about your values, to know what is important to you.
+Then, act according to your values.

 ### Relevant resources to learn more

 ### Relevant activities to practice

--   use the Reconnect.earth question app
+-   Use the Reconnect.earth question app and reflect on different questions
--   learning circle (read/watch material & take notes & discuss in a group, e.g. 29k/Aware sharing format for any topic)
+-   Join an existing or start a learning circle: read or watch material, take notes and discuss the content in a group.
--   book club
+-   Join an existing or start a book club together with friends to explore different resources (it doesn't have to be books) together.
+When you meet (online or in-person), share what you learned, which new insights you got and discuss the topic.

 ---